Ipay4all/Fullstack-Coding-Challenge/README.md

-# Full-Stack-Developer-Coding-Challenge
-As the next step in the interview process, we’d like you to complete a coding challenge.
+# Full-Stack Developer Coding Challenge

+Welcome to the Full-Stack Developer coding challenge!
+This challenge aims to assess your skills and problem-solving abilities in building a basic Virtual Product Management (VPM) Dashboard.

 ## The Project

-You will be building a basic version of a Virtual Product Management (VPM) Dashboard.
-There's a postman collection in this repository, Access token is required to get product details based on the country UAE.
-You will need to take product data and persist it in a backend database.
-You will then develop a backend API, to be called upon by your frontend, which will display the data.
-This dashboard should allow registration and login of a user, requiring a password, and the user's credentials should also be persisted in your database.

-The result should be a dashboard with two pages (the application can be single-page (SPA), or multiple pages):

-* A registration/login page
-* A main page that displays products with details well formatted
+In this coding challenge, you will be tasked with the following:

+1. Utilize the provided Postman collection to retrieve product details for the country UAE.
+Note that an access token is required for authentication.

+2. Persist the obtained product data in a backend database of your choice.
+Each data point should correspond to a column in the database.

+3. Develop a backend API that the frontend application can call.
+This API should provide product details and authenticate user credentials.

+4. Implement a user registration and login page.
+Users should be able to create new accounts or log in using existing credentials.
+User passwords and credentials should be securely stored in the database.

-* User should be able to add products, update details and delete products
+5. Create a main page/dashboard to display the product data in a well-formatted manner.
+Users should be able to add, update, and delete product details.

 ## Requirements

-**Git**
+### Git

-* Maintain code on git (github/gitlab).
+- Maintain your code using Git, preferably on a platform like GitHub or GitLab.
-* Push code with proper commits.
+- Commit your code with descriptive commit messages.
-* Create feature branch for each push (registration, dashboard).
+- Create feature branches for each push, organizing them by functionality (e.g., registration, dashboard).
-* Create a conflict and resolve.

-**Backend**
-* The backend of this project should be done in PHP using any framework.
+- Introduce and resolve a deliberate conflict.

+### Backend

+- You have the freedom to choose any language or framework for the project.
-* *product data* and *user credentials* data is persisted in a database.
+- Persist the product data and user credentials in a database.
-  * Each data point should have a corresponding column in the database.
+  - Ensure that each data point has a corresponding column in the database.
-  * You may use any databse tool of your choice, such as PostgresQL, MongoDB, SQLite, etc.
+  - Feel free to use any database tool you prefer, such as PostgreSQL, MongoDB, SQLite, etc.
-* API provides frontend with *product details*, and *verified user credentials*.
+- Develop a backend API that provides frontend applications with product details and verifies user credentials.

-**Frontend**
+### Frontend

-* The frontend of this project can be done in React, Vue, or Angular.
-You are permitted to use any of these frameworks CLI generators to quickly start a project (npx create-react-app, ng new my-app, etc.)
+- Implement the frontend using React, Vue, or Angular.
+You can utilize the CLI generators of these frameworks (e.g., npx create-react-app, ng new my-app, etc.) to bootstrap your project.
-* Login Page Reuirements
+- Login Page Requirements:
-  * Authentication is required to access the application
+  - Authentication is required to access the application.
-  * User must register for a new account, or login with an existing account, to proceed to the dashboard
+  - Users must register for a new account or log in with existing credentials to access the dashboard.
-* Main Page/Dashboard Requirements
+- Main Page/Dashboard Requirements:
-  * The dashboard page cleanly displays the *product data*
-  * User should be able to add product
-  * User should be able to delete product
+  - The dashboard should display the product data in a clean and organized manner.
-  * User should be able to update product details
+  - Users should be able to add, delete, and update product details.

 ## Additional Information

-* You are free to use any third-party libraries.
+- You are allowed to leverage any third-party libraries or tools to complete the project.
-* Have fun and be as creative as you like!
-* Please feel free to reach out to ask any questions (rtahir@ipay4all.com).
+- Feel free to showcase your creativity and have fun while working on the challenge.
+- If you have any questions or require clarification, please reach out to us at rtahir@ipay4all.com.

-## How to submit this challenge (Optional):
+## How to Submit the Challenge (Optional):

-1. Fork this repository
+1. Fork this repository to your own GitHub/GitLab account.
-2. Work on your solution
+2. Develop your solution within the forked repository.
-3. Deploy the frontend and backend of your application using free services (Netlify, Heroku, etc).
+3. Deploy both the frontend and backend of your application using free hosting services like Netlify, Heroku, etc.
-4. Create a pull request as the reviewer.
+4. Create a pull request in this repository to submit your solution.
+You will be assigned as the reviewer.

 ## Timeframe

-We would like the take home challenge to be completed within 1.5 hours.
-If you need more time, please reach out to us.
-You will not be judged on how quickly you complete the challenge.
+You are given a time frame of 3 hours to complete this coding challenge.
+Please note that the focus will be on the quality and accuracy of your solution rather than the speed of completion.
+If you require additional time, please inform us in advance.